-(1873 Berlin - 1943 Auschwitz Concentration Camp) This impressionistic landscape features hills with a blooming meadow.
-This early work, created in 1900, belongs to a Jewish artist whose legacy is mostly lost.
-Fuchs was a student of Franz Skarbina, Walter Leistikow, and Lovis Corinth; from 1918 to 1933 she participated in important art exhibitions in Berlin.
-In 1933 she emigrated to Paris, where she exhibited at the Salon d'Automne and was a member of the Freien Künstlerbund.
-Watercolor with discolored areas on paper mounted on cardboard.
+(1873 Berlin - 1943 KZ Auschwitz) This impressionistic landscape features hills with a blooming meadow.
+It is an early work, created in 1900, by a Jewish artist whose legacy is largely lost.
+Fuchs was a student of Franz Skarbina, Walter Leistikow, and Lovis Corinth; from 1918 to 1933, she participated in important art exhibitions in Berlin.
+In 1933, she emigrated to Paris, where she exhibited at the Salon d'Automne and was a member of the Freien Künstlerbund.
+Watercolor with faded areas on paper mounted on cardboard.
 Signed and dated; 24 cm x 32.5 cm.
 Framed.

 Georgiy Sagalakov